 Current Evidence of Student Learning Related to Diversity

-Click on the links for more information about current evidence of student learning from assessments aligned with Diversity in the context of the UCORE curriculum:
+Click on the headings for current evidence of student learning from assessments aligned with Diversity in the context of the UCORE curriculum:

-As reported in the AY 2019-20 [CAPS] Course Assessment Reporting Summary of Key Evidence for UCORE, assessment results indicated that 83% of students met or exceeded expectations at the graduating undergraduate level for Critical & Creative Thinking.
-Additionally, 81% of students met or exceeded expectations for Written Communication.
-In courses where faculty members found enough elements to evaluate student learning on additional learning goals, instructors indicated that 88% of the students met or exceeded expectations for Oral Communication, and 88% for Diversity.Read Story
+- Student Learning at the Senior-level: AY 2021-22 [CAPS] Assessment Results As reported in the AY 2021-22 [CAPS] Assessment Reporting Summary of Key Evidence for UCORE (PDF), assessment results indicated that 84% of students met or exceeded expectations at the graduating undergraduate level for Critical & Creative Thinking.
+Additionally, 82% of students met or exceeded expectations for Written Communication.
+In courses where faculty members found enough elements to evaluate student learning on […]